box-project/box/doc/configuration.md

 The `dump-autoload` (`boolean`|`null`, default `true`) setting will result in Box dump the Composer autoload with the [classmap authoritative mode][composer-classmap-authoritative] and the [`--no-dev` option][composer-no-dev-option] which disables the `autoload-dev` rules.
 This is however done only if a `composer.json` file could be found.
+If a `composer.lock` file is found as well, the file `vendor/composer/installed.json` will be required too.

 The dumping of the autoloader will be _ignored_ if the `composer.json` file could be found.